 When rabbits are eating flower bed plants, there is no reason for them to hop into a trap.
 In addition, trapping rabbits will only open that territory to others who will soon move in.
 Rabbits are very selective about where they live, so if you have them in your neighborhood now, you always will.
 You must change your habits or trap forever and lose plants.

 In other words, the problem isn't going to be fixed by removing rabbits from your property one by one, the only solution will be to make adjustments that address the geographical, territorial, structural and landscaping problems that are letting the rabbits take over in the first place.
 Addressing these issues doesn't have to be expensive.

+We can help you with preventative measures and products.
 Prevention can go a long way when it comes to rabbit control and preventing damage around your home, lawn, flower beds and yard.

 What To Do When You Find Baby Wild Rabbits

 If you find a nest of uninjured baby rabbits in your yard, it is best to leave them alone.
 Their mother has left them "alone" for a reason - to avoid attracting predators via her presence.
 Consequently, a mother rabbit will only visit her young about 2-3 times a day.